Where I’m At; a monthly update of what I’ve been up to, site news, and where I’m going next.

 Hoi An / Da Nang

 I was invited to a wedding in Da Nang so I went a few days earlier to visit Hoi An, which is about 30 minutes away from Da Nang.
-It’s a photographers paradise, with so many interesting buildings to see.
+It’s still the travel photography paradise that I remember it to be, with so many interesting buildings to see.
 The historic area is compact, so at times it feels more like a theme park than a real town as it’s overrun with tourism.
 I love to visit, but I wouldn’t live here.

 Da Nang is a city I could live in, or at least down the track when it has more big city diversions.
 I’ve been to Da Nang a few times now and each time I visit it keeps evolving.
 It’s getting a skyline now, and I think in a few years there will be more cafes and restaurants to choose from.